oat-sa/taohub-user-guide/User Guide 3.3/Deliveries/create-a-new-delivery.md

 Now, let's walk through the steps of creating a delivery.

-**1.** Click on the Deliveries icon in the [Assessment Builder Bar](../appendix/glossary.md#assessment-builder-bar).
+**1.** Click on the _Deliveries icon_ [Delivery](../resources/_icons/delivery.png) in the [Assessment Builder Bar](../appendix/glossary.md#assessment-builder-bar).

-This will take you to the Deliveries page, and will show the last delivery which you, or the user before you, created.
+This will take you to the Deliveries page, and will show the last delivery that has been created.
 On the left-hand side of your screen you will see the [Delivery Library](../appendix/glossary.md#delivery-library) of existing deliveries.
 The last delivery which was created will be highlighted in the library.
 In this tour, however, you will create a new delivery.

-**2.**  Click on the *New delivery* icon in the button bank under the library.
+**2.**  Click on the *New delivery* icon [Delivery](../resources/_icons/delivery.png) in the button bank under the library.

 This brings up a dialog box entitled *Create a New Delivery*, which asks for a test selection.
 From the pull-down menu, select the test that is to be sent to test-takers in this delivery.
 Once selected, click *Publish*.